Spaghetti Warehouse: Columbus, Ohio

-Akron, Ohio
+Akron, Ohio (closed)

 The Akron location opened in 1992 on the site of a former B.F.
 Goodrich Company warehouse, adjacent to the former B.F.
 Goodrich Corporation Headquarters and tire plant which closed in 1988.
 The building was originally built in the 1870s as a warehouse for B.F.
 Goodrich tires.
-The Akron store features a 20-foot chandelier that once belonged to the Dunes Hotel & Casino in Las Vegas, Nevada.
-This location features several signs of former rubber tire companies (B. F. Goodrich Corporation, Firestone Tire and Rubber Company, General Tire and Rubber Company, and Goodyear Tire & Rubber Company) that once called Akron home, as well as old arcade games and antiques.
-Diners can sit in an old hotel elevator, and a former Akron street trolley car.
-Although it is not one of the original warehouse type stores from the 1970s and 1980s, it is in a historical building in a historical area adjacent to the former B.F.
+The Akron store featured a 20-foot chandelier that once belonged to the Dunes Hotel & Casino in Las Vegas, Nevada.
+This location featured several signs of former rubber tire companies (B. F. Goodrich Corporation, Firestone Tire and Rubber Company, General Tire and Rubber Company, and Goodyear Tire & Rubber Company) that once called Akron home, as well as old arcade games and antiques.
+Diners sat in an old hotel elevator, and a former Akron street trolley car.
+Although it is not one of the original warehouse type stores from the 1970s and 1980s, it was in a historical building in a historical area adjacent to the former B.F.
 Goodrich Corporation Headquarters and tire plant.
+On May 17, 2026 the Akron location closed its doors after 34 years of service.